 14) Adobe Premiere Pro

 This is perhaps the best professional-level YouTube video editing software.
 If you are a seasoned YouTuber who is extremely versed in the field of video editing and in need of a cross-platform tool, the Premiere Pro is your software.

-Almost everything you need to create high-quality video for your YouTube channel is found here, including 4K, 8K, and VR as well as virtual screening room among other tools.
+Almost everything you need to create a high-quality video for your YouTube channel is found here, including 4K, 8K, and VR as well as a virtual screening room among other tools.